axsuul/wp-plugin-deploy/README.md

 $ ./deploy
 ```

 Make sure to `chmod +x` the script to make it executable.
-What it does is create `svn` directory, keep the Subversion repository in there, and push it remotely.
+What it does is create a `svn` in the root directory, keep the Subversion repository in there, and then push it remotely.
+It's like magic!